Gain an insight into the behaviours and attitudes that put health at risk and how to change these behaviours to promote better health.

 Roles and career pathways

 Graduates with an undergraduate degree may work in roles that involve understanding and engaging with others such as wellbeing advisers, case managers, helping others in disability support, youth engagement, coaching or training roles.
 They can also be found in advisory, business development or programme coordinator roles.
-An Honours or post-graduate qualification can be helpful for graduates wanting to work in general health policy and research.
+An Honours or postgraduate qualification can be helpful for graduates wanting to work in general health policy and research.

 Where Health Psychology graduates work

-Graduates will apply their critical thinking, analytical and interpersonal skills in a range of health and related organisations, including District Health Boards DHBs), Public health organisations (PHOs), or non governmental organisations (NGOs).
+Graduates will apply their critical thinking, analytical and interpersonal skills in a range of health and related organisations, including District Health Boards DHBs), Primary health organisations (PHOs), or non governmental organisations (NGOs).
 Here are just a few examples:

 Build relevant skills and experience